 Latin America and the Caribbean: Nicaragua, Costa Rica

-Sub-Saharan Africa: Botswana, Burundi, Central African Republic, Congo (both of them), Djibouti, The Gambia, Kenya, Mauritania, Mauritius, Mozambique, Namibia, Rwanda, Swaziland, Togo, Uganda, Zambia, Zimbabwe
+Sub-Saharan Africa: Botswana, Burundi, Central African Republic, Djibouti, The Gambia, Kenya, Mauritania, Mauritius, Mozambique, Namibia, Republic of the Congo (Congo-Brazzaville), Rwanda, Swaziland, Togo, Uganda, Zambia, Zimbabwe

-Posts on meals from Armenia, Macedonia, Tunisia, and maybe Kyrgyzstan, Belize, and Bhutan.
+Posts on meals from Macedonia, Tunisia, Congo (DRC) , Belize, Bhutan, and maybe Kyrgyzstan.

 Contact me with ideas!